-Pot Mates delivers exclusively within the city limits of Portland, Oregon, where there have been nightly protests for more than several months over the police killing of George Floyd in May 2020 and other incidents of police brutality against people of color.
-As a Black owned and operated business, we know from personal experience that law enforcement responds differently to different situations depending on the race of the people involved—especially where drugs are concerned.
-A small amount of marijuana can be overlooked during a routine traffic stop, or it can carry a mandatory minimum sentence of up to a year—that all depends on the individual officer’s perspective.
+Pot Mates conveniently delivers premium cannabis throughout our beloved city of Portland, Oregon.
+Portland has been the home of nightly protests for more than five months over the police killing of George Floyd in May 2020 and other incidents of police brutality against people of color.
+As a Black-owned and operated business, we know from personal experience how law enforcement responds differently to different situations depending on the race of the people involved—especially where drugs are concerned.
+A small amount of marijuana might be overlooked during a routine traffic stop, or it might carry a mandatory minimum sentence of up to a year—that all depends on the individual officer’s perspective.

-What’s worse, this has been the case for centuries.
+And this is not new.
+This has been the case for centuries.
 Ever since cannabis came to North America, it has been used to enrich wealthy white landowners while impoverishing and imprisoning slaves and people of color.
 Progress requires incremental change, and change can only be brought about with awareness.
 Let’s look at the history of cannabis in this country to see how systemic racism turned it into a powerful weapon of oppression.

-Back in the 1700s, the British Empire had colonies everywhere, growing all sorts of crops for their own use and for export to other colonies across the world.
-Rice, tobacco, sugar cane and hemp were staple crops that thrived in North America’s temperate climate.
-Some people might think there’s a genetic difference between marijuana and hemp, but there’s really not.
-The term hemp refers to the cannabis plant, although it describes a non-psychoactive variety that is cultivated primarily for its strong fiber.
-Think of “hemp” as a strain, like “Jack Herer” or “Whoa-Si-Whoas”—it’s still marijuana, it’s just bred for different traits.
+Way back in the 1700s, the British Empire had colonies pretty much everywhere, not just North America, growing all sorts of crops for their own use and for export to other colonies across the world.
+Tobacco, sugar cane, rice and hemp were staple crops that thrived in North America’s temperate climate.
+Hemp is pretty much just another word for marijuana.
+Technically, he term hemp refers directly to the cannabis plant, although it describes a non-psychoactive variety that is cultivated primarily for its strong fiber.
+Think of “hemp” as a strain, like “Tangie Biscotti” or “Chocolate Hashberry”—it’s still genetically marijuana, it’s just bred for different traits.
 And the early American colonists grew fields of it.

-Even George Washington grew cannabis, acres and acres of it, and it wasn’t entirely for making rope and textiles.
-Washington’s journal specifically identifies times he needed to separate the females from the males to make them produce the sticky THC resin that makes cannabis psychoactive.
-In fact, Thomas Jefferson and George Washington used to exchange gifts of marijuana from their own home-grown crops to compare.
+Even George Washington grew cannabis,—acres and acres of it,—and it wasn’t entirely for making rope and textiles.
+Washington’s journal specifically identifies times he needed to separate the females from the males because only the females produce the sticky THC resin that makes cannabis psychoactive—and they stop when they’re pollinated.
+Thomas Jefferson and George Washington used to exchange gifts of ganja from their own home-grown crops to compare.

-This fact is a favorite among legalization enthusiasts, but it’s not really true that Washington grew marijuana, is it?
+Although this fact is a favorite among legalization enthusiasts, it’s not really true that Washington grew marijuana, is it?
 At least, he didn’t grow marijuana any more than he grew cotton or corn.
-It was actually George Washington’s slaves who worked the fields, nurtured the plants, and harvested the yield.
-Industrial cannabis production was dependent on slave labor and would not have been viable without early American farmers exploiting them.
-It was there that the historical experience of cannabis began to diverge for people of color and white people.
+It was actually George Washington’s slaves who worked the fields, nurtured the plants, separated the females from the males, and harvested the yield.
+Industrial cannabis production—like all other agriculture of the time—was dependent on slave labor and would not have been viable without early American farmers exploiting them.
+It was there that the historical experience of weed began to diverge for people of color and white people.

 Cannabis and Marihuana

-By the turn of the twentieth century, cannabis had become a popular ingredient in many over-the-counter drugs found in the United States, on sale in pharmacies for white people.
-It often appeared as a tincture, using high proof alcohol to extract the active chemical compounds.
+Around the turn of the twentieth century, the year was 1900, cannabis was a popular ingredient in many over-the-counter drugs found in the United States, on sale in pharmacies for white people.
+It often appeared as a tincture, a process using high proof alcohol to extract the active chemical compounds.
 The result was marketed as a treatment for alcoholism, menstrual cramps, and insanity.

-Cannabis flower was particularly popular with Pancho Villa’s guerrilla army during the Mexican Revolution.
-Soldiers would smoke it to endure long marches or to celebrate victory after a battle, leading to songs like “La Cucaracha” or “The Cockroach.”
+The cannabis flower, on the other hand, was popular with Pancho Villa’s guerrilla army during the Mexican Revolution.
+Soldiers would smoke it to endure long marches or to celebrate victory after a battle, leading to songs like “La Cucaracha” also known as “The Cockroach.”